quiltdata/quilt/README.md

 [![Build Status](https://travis-ci.org/quiltdata/quilt.svg?branch=master)](https://travis-ci.org/quiltdata/quilt)

 # Package and version data
 Quilt is a data package manager.
-Developers use pip to make their code automatically installable into Python applications.
-Quilt lets data scientists make datasets automatically installable into Jupyter notebooks and other data analysis tools.
-Accessing data with Quilt is as easy as:

-`quilt install author/package`
+Just as you can install versioned building blocks of code with tools like pip and npm, you can install versioned building blocks of data with Quilt.
+Each Quilt package has a handle of the form `author/package_name`.
+So, for example, you can `quilt install uciml/iris` to download the Iris data set from the UCI Machine Learning Repository.

 ## Data packages
 A data package is an abstraction that encapsulates and automates data preparation.
 More concretely, a data package is a tree of serialized data wrapped in a Python module.
 Each data package has a unique handle, a revision history, and a web page.
 Packages are stored in a server-side registry that enforces access control.

 ## Quilt Data Registry
-Quilt consists of a client-side data packager/importer (this repository) and a [server-side registry](https://quiltdata.com), where packages can be posted for publication or private distribution.
+Quilt consists of a client-side data manager (this repository) and a [server-side registry](https://quiltdata.com), where packages can be posted for publication or private distribution.

 ## Package lifecycle